Game-K-Hack/Guardian/README.md

 ## Description

-C'est un simple proxy permettant de controler en redirigant des patterns d'url défini via des regex dans le fichier `rule.yml`, il peut aussi bloquer des urls.
-A chaque URL bloqué ou rediriger, des logs sont créer dans un dossier `data`.
+It's a simple proxy for controlling and redirecting url patterns defined via regexes in the `rule.yml` file, and can also block urls.
+For each URL blocked or redirected, logs are created in a `data` folder.

 ## Installation